jxxcarlson/elm-markdown/README.md

 ## Recent Changes

+- Added a function to export Markdown text to MiniLaTeX.

 - Added the @-block element to the parser.
 Allows further extension to the syntax (see section SVG above)